medamine1/smokers_predictor_v1.0/README.md

-## Model Training / RanddomForestClassifier
+## Model Training / RandomForestClassifier

 Before running the prediction or testing scripts, **you must train the machine learning model first** to generate the `model.pkl` file.